nak/pytest_mproc/docsrc/index.rst

 for automated distribute execution, the project conbifuration file is required to tell *pytest_mproc* how to bundle the necessary items to send to the remote hosts.

-The remote hosts configuration is specified on the command line through the *--remote-client* command line option.
+The remote hosts configuration is specified on the command line through the *--remote-worker* command line option.
 The value of this option can be

 * a fixed host specification in the form of "<host>[:<port>];optoin1=value1;...";  the option/value pair can be